aoikurokawa/ncn-cookbook/docs/README.md

 ## Integrate with Jito Restaking

 1. Register NCN, Operator, Vault
+2. Make relationship with those NCN <> Operator <> Vault
-2. Build Core logic of your NCN
+3. Build Core logic of your NCN

 ## How to Read the Cookbook